sonia-artisan/accredify-assessment/README.md

 # Technical Assessment for Frontend Developer 2024

-This is the submission by Sonia William, frontend web developer at Agmo Sdn.
+This is the submission by Sonia William, frontend web developer at Agmo Artisan Sdn.
 Bhd..
 The submission is a simpler version of the Accredify whitelabelled SPA where users can view and upload verifiable documents.

 ## Technologies